-High season (June-August, December-February)
+High season (June-September, December-February)

 However, that’s nothing compared to summertime in Banff.
-Numbers balloon between June and August and while I would love to say that because of this it’s not a good time to visit I would be lying.
+Numbers balloon between June and August, and while I would love to say that because of this, it’s not a good time to visit, however I would be lying.
 July and August bring about the best weather in the park.
 Long days and sunshine await you during the summer.

-Shoulder Season (May, September-October)
+Shoulder Season (May, October)

-If chasing the fall and seeing the yellow larches are your thing you’ll want to visit in September and October.
-After Labor Day the crowds start to fizzle out as the kiddies go back to school and summer vacations are over.
+If chasing the fall and seeing the yellow larches are the thing you’ll want to visit in late September and October.
+After Labor Day, the crowds start to fizzle out as the kiddies go back to school and summer vacations are over.

-Low Season (November, March, April)
+Low Season (November, Late March, April)

-These are generally cold, cloudy, and what some may call “miserable” months.
-Unless you like the winter, snowboarding and skiing, ice skating, cross country skiing, snowshoeing and all that other fun snow stuff.
+These are generally cold, cloudy, and what some may call “meh” months.
+Unless you like the winter, snowboarding and skiing, ice skating, cross-country skiing, snowshoeing, and all that other fun snow stuff.

 When is the Best Time to Visit Banff for Good Weather?

-If good weather for you means sunshine and long days then the best time to visit Banff is July and August.
+If good weather for you means sunshine and long days, then the best time to visit Banff is July and August.